 What are the risks and complications associated with dental implants?

 Dental implants have an extremely high success rate.
-However, as with any other surgical procedure, there can be complications including the loss of the implant.
-If this were to occur, in most cases the implant can be replaced successfully.
+However, as with any other surgical procedure, there can be complications, including implant loss.
+If this were to occur, in most cases, the implant can be replaced successfully.

 How long do dental implants last?